 Rockets’ Westbrook says he tested positive for coronavirus

 LAKE BUENA VISTA, Fla.
-(AP) - Russell Westbrook of the Houston Rockets says he has tested positive for coronavirus, and that he plans to eventually join his team at the restart of the NBA season.
+(AP) — Russell Westbrook of the Houston Rockets said Monday that he has tested positive for coronavirus, and that he plans to eventually join his team at the restart of the NBA season.

 In Westbrook's case, that now seems most unlikely.